-As a specialist recruiter with over 11 years’ experience of working with accountants I have had many a conversation with accounting professionals at all levels and across different disciplines about their careers and plans for the future.
-This includes working for a few years as an industry specialist before moving across to specialise in working with accountancy practice firms and professionals.
+As a specialist recruiter with over 11 years’ experience of working with accountants we have had many a conversation with accounting professionals at all levels and across different disciplines about their careers and plans for the future.

 “I want to be more commercial!”

-Most conversations and meetings I have with potential candidates normally start with:
+Most conversations and meetings we have with potential candidates normally start with:

 Candidate: “I want to get out of audit” or “I’m not sure what I want to do but it needs to be something more commercial”

-At this point, I normally receive a blank stare before a few job titles thrown at me such as corporate finance executive or working in industry as an analyst or a Financial accountant.
-When I ask them why they feel those areas would be more commercial?
-I often receive some great answers but often, an answer that hasn’t been considered and one that has no real evidence of why it would be the right move for them in seeking out something ‘more commercial’
+At this point, we normally receive a blank stare before a few job titles are thrown at us such as, corporate finance executive or working in industry as an analyst or a Financial accountant.
+When asked why they feel those areas would be more commercial?
+We have received some great answers but more than often, an answer that hasn’t been considered and one that has no real evidence of why it would be the right move for them in seeking out something ‘more commercial’

 It is also important to understand if a certain move is available at this stage of your career and if not, what do you need to do to improve your chances.
 This is one of the many reasons why experienced consultants that have worked in accountancy recruitment can be invaluable when people are looking to make the next step.
 Many newly qualified accountants choose to apply for lots of roles directly and whilst this can be a good way to secure a new role, there is no harm in at least having a conversation with an experienced recruiter that understands the current market as this can not only provide useful insight but also remove the risk of you applying for roles that you will not be considered for at this stage.
 If it turns out that the move isn’t possible just now then they will be able to assist you in working towards this move within your current role or providing a stepping stone move that will get you closer.